The Surprise of a Knight: Plot

 The film opens with an elegantly attired "woman" with short hair as she finishes dressing for a visitor.
 As the "lady" completes her boudoir, she lifts her skirts to reveal a thick patch of pubic hair.
 At this point, an intertitle reveals that the screenwriter is "Oscar Wild" (clearly a pseudonym).

 The "lady" goes into the drawing room and offers her well-attired gentleman caller (her "knight") a drink.
 He refuses it, and she drinks the cocktail.
 They talk briefly, and then engage in passionate kissing.
 Whenever the gentleman caller puts his hands on the "lady's" breasts or genitals, "she" pushes his hand away.
 Finally, she slaps him coyly.
 The "lady" then apologizes for her aggressiveness by fellating her partner.

 The "lady" then lies face-down on the sofa with her buttocks in the air.
-It is revealed that she has no underwear on.
 The gentleman caller then copulates the "lady" anally (although no penetration is actually shown).
 After a minute or so, the gentleman withdraws and sits back on the sofa.
 The "lady" gyrates her buttocks in the air.
 This induces him to mount her anally again.
 Both individuals reach orgasm, and the gentleman caller walks off camera.

 The "lady" stands and raises her skirts to reveal that "she" is really a he.
 The film's second and final intertitle announces "Surprise."
 His penis is exposed.
 The man in drag then dances about briefly, making sure that his penis bobs up and down in the air.
 The gentleman caller re-enters the camera's view, and helps the other man remove his skirt and most of his other clothing.
 The gentleman caller (now completely clothed again) dances briefly with the nude young man.
 After a jump cut, the "lady"—now dressed completely in business attire—walks back on screen, winks at the audience, and walks off screen.